w3f/polkadot-wiki-old/docs/polkadot/learn/wasm.md

 # WebAssembly (Wasm)

-WebAssembly is used in Polkadot and Substrate as the compiliation target for the runtime.
+WebAssembly is used in Polkadot and Substrate as the compilation target for the runtime.

 ## What is WebAssembly?